Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 As a Primary Owner or Workspace Admin you can invite additional users and assign them different user roles.
 Go to the Workspace Settings panel and click the ‘Invite a user’ button to send an invitation by email.

-If the invited user doesn’t yet have an Emsisoft user account, we will guide them through sign up first.
+If the invited user doesn’t yet have an Emsisoft user account, the user will be guided through sign up first.

 |Billing Contact||Protection Manager||Workspace Admin||Primary Workspace Owner|